loopbackio/loopback-next/docs/site/Parsing-requests.md

 argument `todo`, and the schema specification inside it is inferred from its type `Todo`.
 The type is exported from a `Todo` model.

-{% include note.html title="Model documentation" content="See [model](Model.md) to know more details about how to decorate a model class" %}
+{% include note.html title="Model documentation" content="See [model](Model.md) to know more details about how to decorate a model class.
+" %}

 When the `PUT` method on the `/todo/{id}` gets called, the `todo` instance from the request body will be validated with a well defined specification.